 My previous post was about a delicious cheese and ham sandwich made of croissant, and Spanish ham and cheese served as a quick snack in Madrid.
 Cheese and ham sandwich is nothing unusual, but this combination I tasted the first time (>>>).
 This one reminded me of another kind of cheese and ham sandwich that I ate a month earlier in Paris.

-Croque Monsieur is a French kind of cheese and ham sandwich served backed or fried.
-Besides bread or other kind of bakery, it consists of boiled ham and cheese (preferably emmentaler) flavoured with salt and pepper.
-Croque Monsieur has also a female version – the Croque Madame that is Croque Monsieur topped with a fried egg.
+Croque Monsieur is a French kind of cheese and ham sandwich served baked or fried.
+Besides bread or another kind of bakery, it consists of boiled ham and cheese (preferably Emmentaler) flavored with salt and pepper.
+Croque Monsieur also has a female version – the Croque Madame that is Croque Monsieur topped with a fried egg.
 The ones on the photo I ate somewhere at Mont Martre.
-However its is not the only possible way to serve a croque.
+However, it is not the only possible way to serve a croque.
 The only fixed thing is the base ingredients.
 ‘Croquer’ stands in English for ‘to crunch’.